 The list of duties set forth at finding of fact number thirty-eight (38) indicates that the primary duties of a Battalion Chief are coordination and direction of firefighting duties including temporary reassignment of firefighters to maintain required manning levels and numerous other administrative tasks.
 In the opinion of the examiner, it is clear from the list of duties that Battalion Chiefs do not normally engage in basic firefighting duties.
 For example, it appears that they do not normally ride the fire trucks to the scene of a fire, lay hose or enter burning buildings in the attempt to rescue victims or extinguish fires.
 Therefore, the examiner believes that Battalion Chiefs do normally perform work that is different from the work performed by his or her subordinates.

 Hire, transfer, suspend, lay off, recall, promote, discharge, assign, reward, or discipline other employees.

-The record indicates that Battalion Chiels have no authority to hire, lay off, recall, promote, discharge, or reward their subordinates.
-However, the examiner believes that the authority to carry out these functions is not the sine qua non in determining whether one is a supervisor under the Act.
-II Battalion and District Chiels did have these powers, the examiner would certainly consider these factors as evidence of supervisory status.
-However, the absence of authority to carry out these functions does not preclude the finding - 3 - that one is a supervisor.
+The record indicates that Battalion Chiefs have no authority to hire, lay off, recall, promote, discharge, or reward their subordinates.
+Flowever, the examiner believes that the authority to carry out these functions is not the sine qua non in determining whether one is a supervisor under the Act.
+If Battalion and District Chiefs did have these powers, the examiner would certainly consider these factors as evidence of supervisory status.
+However, the absence of authority to carry out these functions does not preclude the finding that one is a supervisor.
 Otherwise, the Board would not be able to find anyone other than the City Commission to be supervisors.
 This clearly would interrupt the efficiency of city governmental operations.
 The legislature understood this unique phenomenon in public employment thus they spoke to effective recommendations.
-Therefore, the examiner beefficiency considerations, will shape the final determination in this matter.
+Therefore, the examiner best that the performance of a preponderance of the actions or the effective recommendations of such actions, identified in the definition of supervisors, as well as governmental efficiency considerations, will shape the final determination in this matter.